akaRemeris/XLConvosumm-bot/README.md

+# XLConvosumm-bot
-# Concerning model
+## Concerning models
-## Introduction
+### Introduction

 Conversation, discussion - A sequence of sentences whose semantics implies the presence of a **subject** of discussion, main **theses** on the matter and **premises** to the theses.
 These are three main entities summarizer has to consider, for it to make conversation summary short, but informative.
 I have not met any dataset, except [Convosumm](https://github.com/Yale-LILY/ConvoSumm), that would provide a similar decomposition of chat polemics in summarization.
 In addition, other popular datasets, despite their size, mostly contains short and oversimplified messages.
 While size of the input sequence in Convosumm even require to extend model's positional encodings for it to grasp all data points.
-And the last problem - most of the my chat polemics are in russian language.
+And the last problem - most of my chat polemics are in russian language.

 So there are three motivational problems:
-1. Longer input context.
+1. Longer than usual input context required.
 2. More complex summary structure.
 3. Cross language inference.

-## Expirementing
+### Expirementing

 Based on the article by the creators of Convosumm, SOTA result was achieved by fine-tuning BART language model (LM) pre-trained on CNN-DM, which outperformed T5 (probably due to the specifics of BART’s pre-training task).